stain/cwlprov-paper-gigascience/main.md

 Achieving recommendations with provenance levels
 ------------------------------------------------

-Table \[tab:fulfilling\] map the best practices and recommendations from Table \[tab:recommendation:wide\] to the Levels of Provenance (Figure \[fig:levels\]).
+The table below map the best practices and recommendations from Table \[tab:recommendation:wide\] to the Levels of Provenance (Figure above).
 The shown methods and implementation readiness indicate to which extent the recommendations are addressed by the implementation of *CWLProv* (detailed in this section).

 Note that other approaches may solve this mapping differently.
 For instance, Nextflow (Di Tommaso et al. [2017](#ref-ditommaso_2017)) may fulfill *R18-resource-use* at Provenance as it can produce trace reports with hardware resource usage per task execution (Centre for Genomic Regulation (CRG) [2018](#ref-nextflow_tracing)), but not for the overall workflow.
 While a Nextflow trace report is a separate CSV file with implementation-specific columns, our planned *R18-resource-use* approach for CWL is to combine *CWL-metrics* (Ohta, Tanjo, and Ogasawara [2018](#ref-tazro2018)), permalinks and the standard *GFD.204* (Cristofori et al. [2013](#ref-cristofori2013usage)) to further relate resource use with and provenance within the *CWLProv* Research Object.